 If your website or application is still using SSL, it’s time to upgrade to TLS to ensure the highest level of security for your users.

-To determine whether your website is using TLS, follow these steps:
+To determine whether your website uses TLS, follow these steps:

 If your website is still using SSL or an outdated version of TLS, contact your hosting provider or IT team to upgrade your security protocols.